cmpprg/StackCommand/docs/concept.md

 #### Unit Properties
 - Range attack capability
+- Can perform a kamikaze manuever
+  - This will take the enemy stack down by 1.
+Needs more thought and tuning.
+Maybe 2 kamikaze takes stack down by 1
 - Line of sight based on stack height
+  - a 2 stack can not shoot through a 2 stack.
+A 2 stack can shoot over a 1 stack.
 - Cannot shoot through higher stacks
-- Attributes upgrade with each stack level:
+- Attributes change/upgrade with each stack level:
-  - Fire range
+  - Range (up)
-  - Firepower
+  - Firepower (up)
-  - Defense
+  - Defense (up)
+  - Speed (down)
+  - Manueverablity (down)
   - Other stats TBD

 ### Buildings